andydlindsay/may02-2022-b/breakout-w1-exam/README.md

 * Make the test(s) pass, then refactor your code to fix any `eslint` errors/warnings
 * Google for syntax!
 * If you wonder "is there a problem with the test or a problem with my code?"... there's a problem with your code :)

+red
+green
+fearless refactor

+use for..of with everything except objects because Of and Object both start with "O"